-- Route incoming high voltage power through conduit and into the operator as shown. - Be sure wiring is installed in accordance with local codes.
-Be sure to color code all wiring. - It is recommended that a surge suppressor be installed on the high voltage power lines to help protect the operator and circuit board from surges and power fluctuations. - Secondary operator in a dual operator application gets power through the 8-wire connector that links the 2 operators together.
-See 2.8 Primary/Secondary (dual) gate connection.
+- Route incoming high voltage power through underground conduit and into the operator as shown in Section 1.4 or 1.5 on page 12 or 13. - Be sure wiring is installed in accordance with local codes.
+Be sure to color code all wiring. - It is recommended that a surge suppressor be installed on the high voltage power lines to help protect the operator and circuit board from surges and power fluctuations. - Secondary operator in a dual operator application gets power through the 8-wire interconnection cable that links the 2 operators together.
+See Section 2.3 Bi-Parting Gates Wiring - Dual Gate operators on the next page.